More Than a Camp for Troubled Girls: Asheville Academy Helps Pennsylvania Girls

 – Low Self Esteem

 – School refusal

-Although Asheville Academy for Girls is located in North Carolina, we accept struggling girls from all across the United States including Pennsylvania.
-With the help of Asheville Academy for Girls, girls troubled by a wide range of issues such as relationship troubles, mental health problems, or social skills issues can find their way to a healthy path.
+Although Asheville Academy is located in North Carolina, we accept struggling girls from all across the United States including Pennsylvania.
+With the help of Asheville Academy, girls troubled by a wide range of issues such as relationship troubles, mental health problems, or social skills issues can find their way to a healthy path.

 Wikipedia With over 5 million articles in English alone, Wikipedia needs no introduction: it is, by far, the biggest and best-known encyclopedia in the world.
 Containing articles on virtually every known subject, Wikipedia outlines the history, symptoms, and research of mental illness.
 Although it lacks professional oversight, Wikipedia is an excellent stepping stone for further research.

-Asheville Academy for Girls helps Pennsylvania families from cities and towns like Easttown Township Fox Chapel Haverford Edgeworth Upper Makefield Lower Merion Township Willistown Township Solebury Tredyffrin Wrightstown
+Asheville Academy helps Pennsylvania families from cities and towns like Easttown Township Fox Chapel Haverford Edgeworth Upper Makefield Lower Merion Township Willistown Township Solebury Tredyffrin Wrightstown

-Some examples of cities from Pennsylvania which may have families who could use Asheville Academy for Girls: Philadelphia Pittsburgh Allentown Erie Reading Scranton Bethlehem Lancaster
+Some examples of cities from Pennsylvania which may have families who could use Asheville Academy: Philadelphia Pittsburgh Allentown Erie Reading Scranton Bethlehem Lancaster